BrianSemiglia/BSThreadSafeCoreDataOperationQueue/README.md

 ConcurrentManagedObjectContext
 ==============================

-Subclass of NSManagedObjectContext for concurrent saving and fetching with Core Data.
+Custom NSManagedObjectContext for concurrent saving and fetching with Core Data.

     - (void)sampleSave
     {